samuelpereira-tech/momemtum-front/docs/proposal/automatic/v1/README.md

 - `400 Bad Request`: Invalid configuration or validation errors
 - `401 Unauthorized`: Missing or invalid authentication token
 - `404 Not Found`: Scheduled area, groups, teams, or persons not found
+- `409 Conflict`: Cannot create generation due to conflicts.
+Common causes:
+  - Existing schedules in the selected period that would conflict
+  - Groups or persons being used in other active schedules
+  - Database constraints preventing the operation

 ---